 Located on top of a hill with a superb view (some say the best) over the immense Alentejo plains and lake Alqueva, the village fortress is protected by its walls.
 It looks like it has stopped in time, with its white lime walls, schist narrow streets, and gorgeous little nooks.

-Monsaraz Castle is king on top of the hill, from where you can take amazing photos of Alqueva lake, inviting you to go down to its shores.
+Monsaraz Castle is king on top of the hill, from where you can take amazing Alentejo photos of the Alqueva lake, inviting you to go down to its shores.
 Inside the walls, several monuments of touristic interest rise.
 Among them, you will find the following churches: Igreja Matriz de Nossa Senhora da Lagoa, Igreja da Misericórdia de Monsaraz and Igreja de Santiago.

 The cultural wealth of Monsaraz, like stated before, is also present in its exceptional Megalithic heritage.
 Visiting Xerez Cromlech, Outeiro Dolmen, Bulhoa Dolmen and the Megalithic set of Olival da Pega is essential.
 Especially for people in love with prehistory who have already followed the Megalithic Circuit in Evora.

 There is no lack of lovely spots in Monsaraz or activities for those who wish to learn a bit more about the culture around them and one of the best areas to visit Alentejo.
 Apart from wanting to rest, of course.
 More active and bold people can find water activities at the Centro Náutico de Monsaraz (Monsaraz Nautical Centre), like water skiing, canoeing, boat rides and, for the youngest, inflatables on the water.

 Throughout the year, you will also find cultural exhibitions of diverse art forms.
 The promotors hold some of them in Igreja de Santiago (church), where there are series of permanent exhibitions.
 During July (every two years), you can join the greatest cultural event, called “Monsaraz Museu Aberto” (Monsaraz Open Museum).
 A good reason to come to Alentejo in the Summer.